malvesbertoni/four-card/README.md

 # Four Cards -- STILL WORKING ON IT

 ## To Do
-* Cards css
-* Cards.jsx integration with App.js
-  * Cards dynamic printing, not hard-coded
-* Overall css final touches

 ## Work in Process
-* Cards components
+* Final css details

 ## Done
 * Raw html layout and basic css.
 * Header is finished (html and css)
+* Cards components
+* Cards css